oroinc/documentation/user_guide/channel_guide.rst

 .. hint::

-    If there is a need to create numerous channels with the same set of rules and settings (e.g. several on-line shops at a platform other then Magento, or retail outlets or whatever else is appropriate for your business, OroCRM may be customized with new Channel Types, such that certain settings are predefined for all the Channel instances of the Type.
+    If there is a need to create numerous channels with the same set of rules and settings (e.g. several on-line shops at a platform other then Magento, or retail outlets, etc. OroCRM may be customized with new Channel Types.
+    Corresponding settings will be applied for all the channels of the Type.

 .. caution::

     No Magento Channel can be saved without integration settings defined.

-Once you have chosen a Channel Type = *Magento*,  here will appear a new mandatory field **Integration***.
+    Once you have chosen a Channel Type = *Magento*, there will appear a new mandatory field **Integration***.
 Please, see :ref:`Magento Channel Integration <user-guide-magento-channel-integration>` article for the details.